-For a normally fertile women, Progesterone (PDG) rises to the detection high level (5 ng/ml) 5 days AFTER ovulation.
+The progesterone hormone is produced in your body and measured in blood tests; Pregnanediol (PdG) is the metabolite that comes from metabolized progesterone and is the compound measured in progesterone urine tests.
+For a normally fertile women, PdG rises to the detection high level (5 ug/ml) 5 days AFTER ovulation.
 This timing is opposite to the LH rises before ovulation day.
 So, the progesterone test is normally used to double-check that ovulation has occurred.

 If you have had any of these symptoms, Progesterone (PDG) may help you.

 - haven’t found any positive ovulation test results at all after several cycles.

 - sometimes find positive ovulation test results during some cycles, but not consistently.